perrette/dimarray/README.rst

 instance to along-axis operation, `take` and `put` methods, or reshaping operations.
 Additionally, `dimarray` is to my knowledge the only package supporting automatic dimension broadcasting for any two operands.
-This has proven useful to write pretty generic code with array of various shape which all share a few dimensions `time`, `lon`, `lat`, `model`, `scenario`, `sample`, `percentile` and so on.
+This has proven useful to write pretty generic code with arrays of various shape which all share a few dimensions `time`, `lon`, `lat`, `model`, `scenario`, `sample`, `percentile` and so on.

 - **iris**